andrexandre/alias_manager/README.md

 # Alias manager
-This is an alias manager that allows to do all CRUD (create, read, update, and delete) operations
+This script allows you to do all CRUD (create, read, update, and delete) operations on shell alias or functions on your `.shellrc` file

 ## Setup